 Method: The participant should be seated in a standard chair.
-Grip strength will be measured in three trials of the both hand (unless there are extenuating circumstances - see above about safety).
+Grip strength will be measured in two trials of the stronger hand (unless there are extenuating circumstances - see above about safety).

-Script: "In this exercise, I am going to use this instrument to measure the strength in both of your hands.
-I am going to ask you some questions to determine safety for the test."
+Script: "In this exercise, I am going to use this instrument to measure the strength in your hand.
+I am going to ask you some questions to determine which hand would be better to test."